Vilnius-KUG/vilnius-kotlin-user-group/src/orchid/resources/pages/about.md

 Contact us
 ---
 Vilnius Kotlin User Group is open community.
 Everybody is welcome to team up.
-Please, drop us a message on twitter [@Vilnius KUG](https://twitter.com/vilnius_kug).
+Please, drop us a message on twitter [@VilniusKotlin](https://twitter.com/vilniuskotlin).
 Also, you can find us on kotlinlang Slack, in the #lithuania channel.